JPRA-Dev/JPRA-Dev/README.md

   $aboutMe = "Currently at BeCode.org on the road to become a Web Developer.
               I am looking for an internship.
-              I have a technical mind, I am very creative and a quick learner.";
+              I have a technical mind, I am very creative and a fast learner.";

   $hardSkills = ["PHP", "PDO", "OOP", "NodeJS", "Laravel", "MVC", "MySQL", "Apache”,